 The B7 aims to use its strengths to promote the strategic goals of the islands.

 The B7 islands believe that they can better serve the interests of the islanders and achieve more as a co-operation than alone.

 - Each member is a Baltic Sea region.

 - Each member contributes to the co-operation in an equal measure.

 - The B7 co-operation is a partnership of equals.

 These two decision making bodies of the B7 are:

-Annual Conference: is the focal point of the B7 year.
-The Annual Conference is a forum with the purpose to convene all the members of the B7 once a year to review the past year and agree the plans for the coming year within the framework of a B7 Strategy.
-The Annual Conference consists of, as a minimum, a Steering Committee meeting, Board Meeting and open plenary sessions for debate and discussion.
+Biannual Conference is the focal point of the B7 chairmanship period.
+The Biannual Conference is a forum with the purpose to convene all the members of the B7 to review the past two years and agree the plans for the coming years within the framework of the B7 Strategy.
+The Biannual Conference consists of, as a minimum, a Steering Committee meeting, Coordinators Group Meeting and open plenary sessions for debate and discussion.